ABOUT AS WE GET OLDER

 As We Get Older is a blog and a podcast where we explore ideas, advice, and information to ready men for the road ahead, no matter what it brings.

-As We Get Older is for men who want to learn how to get more control of their life and build a better future.
-It’s about helping you learn to avoid the worst of life, if possible, and learning to deal with dirt when you can’t.
+As We Get Older is for men who want to learn how to get more control of their life now and build a better future.
+It’s about helping you learn to avoid the worst of life, if possible, and learning to shovel dirt when you can’t.
 It’s also about sharing what you have learned with other men who have not been through what you have, yet.

 We will review books and research reports and talk to people from all walks of life who have lived a little and have something valuable to share – their experience.
 We will talk with people you can learn from.
 And we might even talk to some more well-known people once in a while if they have some practical advice to share.

-Our mission is to help you have a better journey, to give you a compass and a map that will help you build the future you want, not the one life will try to dump on you.
+Our mission is to help you have a better journey, to give you tools and the knowledge to use them so you can build the future you want, not the one life will try to dump on you.
 We will talk to each other and work our way through.
 We hope you enjoy the ride.